SHENYue0324/SHENYue0324.github.io/index.md

 <img src="https://shenyue0324.github.io/images/yueshen.um.graduate.jpg" class="floatpic" width="360" height="480">

-Here is **SHEN, Yue (Shelly, 沈悦)**.
+Here is **Shen Shelly Yue (沈悦)**.
 I am taking my master's degree majoring in **Accounting** at **The University of Hong Kong**.

-During my undergraduate studies at the **University of Macao**, I was introduced to Ball and Brown's 1968 study in Accounting Theory course, which piqued my interest in accounting research.
+During my undergraduate studies at the **University of Macau**, I was introduced to Ball and Brown's 1968 study in Accounting Theory course, which piqued my interest in accounting research.
 As a research assistant at UM, I delved into the **biodiversity section of CSR**, further expanding my understanding of accounting research and leading me to consider naturalistic insights.
 At PKU, I collaborated on a project investigating the potential role of urbanization in carbon emissions in China by employing the spatial Durbin model.

 Confronted with the challenges of unstructured data, I pursued my master’s degree in accounting at the University of Hong Kong to obtain training in **data analytics, text analysis, and natural language processing in finance**.
 I used Python (1) to **perform web scraping and extract investors’ sentiments** and (2) to crawl the biodiversity section of the ESG reports of over 500 Hong Kong-listed companies, coding their biodiversity performance.